magento/magento2-functional-testing-framework/docs/guides/cicd.md

 For more information on installing magento see [Install Magento using Composer][].

-After installing the Magento instance, you need to set a couple of configurations to the magento instance:
+After installing the Magento instance, set a couple of configurations to the Magento instance:

 ```bash
 bin/magento config:set general/locale/timezone America/Los_Angeles